3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Procuer MUST NOT create files where the sum of all values in it's child \<materialmapping>-elements is smaller than `10^-7`.
 If the total is smaller than this threshold, the mixing ratio is up to the consumer.

-- If there are `N` materials, then the ratio of Material `i` at point `X` is given by:
+- If there are `N` materials, then the mixing ration of material `i` at point `X` is given by:
    ```
    value of channel i / sum(value of all N channels at point X)
    ```

-Each element instance of \<CT\_MaterialMapping> MUST have an attribute "srcchannel" that references a destination channel from the \<volumetricstack> with id matching the volumetricstackid of the parent \<composite> element.
+Each element instance of \<CT\_MaterialMapping> MUST have an attribute "channel" that references a destination channel from the \<volumetricstack> with id matching the sourceid of the parent \<composite> element.

 ### 5.2.4.1 Property element